 - 3. In Extract to, specify the folder to which you want to extract the virtual appliance's installation package, and then click Extract. - 4.
-Run the installation package.
+Run the extracted installation package.

-After the installation is complete, the virtual appliance's files will be located in the folder %ProgramFiles%\Acronis\ESXAppliance.
-Share this folder for read, if you run the vSphere Client on a different machine.
+After the installation is complete, the virtual appliance's files will be located in the folder %ProgramFiles%\Acronis\ESXAppliance (in 32-bit Windows)

+or %ProgramFiles(x86)%\Acronis\ESXAppliance (in 64-bit Windows).
+Share this folder and grant users Read access to it, if you run the vSphere Client on a different machine.